-The CS Lab offers cloud-based services for department email, calendaring, and desktop "productivity", communication and collaboration tools - powered by Microsoft Office365 and Google Apps Education Edition.
+The CS Lab offers cloud-based services for department email, calendaring, communication and collaboration tools - powered by both Microsoft Office365 and Google Apps Education Edition.

-You may already use "consumer" versions of these tools on your own (Outlook.com/Office365 or Gmail/Google Docs)... what we offer is a version of these services that is linked to your CSE identity, and with a key difference: the UW has entered into contracts with each of these companies to provide these tools for use with your UW email and documents - totally distinct from personal email, documents, or calendars you might now be using.
-For you, this means you'll be able to read your CSE email, and create CSE-related documents, spreadsheets and presentations in the Microsoft and Google clouds and easily share them and collaborate with others in the department, and beyond..
+You may already use consumer versions of these popular tools (Outlook.com/Office365 or Gmail/Google Docs)... what we offer is a version of these services that is linked to your CSE identity, and with the key difference being that the UW has entered into contracts with each of these companies to provide these tools for use with your UW email and documents - totally distinct from personal email, documents, or calendars you might now be using.
+For you, this means you'll be able to read your CSE email, and create CSE-related documents and presentations in the Microsoft and/or Google clouds and easily share them and collaborate with others in the department, and beyond..